defarbs/defarbs.github.io/_posts/2020-10-22-oscp-review.md

 		print("\\x" + "{:02x}".format(x), end='')
 print()
 ```
 From here, we can generate a new byte array with our now modified script.
 We will continue to update the byte array as needed until "unmodified" is shown in Immunity for the bad characters.
-With that said, we can repeat the same process with replacing the bad characters in our script as well as generating a new byte array with `!mona` and comparing.
+With that said, we can repeat the same process by replacing the bad characters in our script as well as generating a new byte array with `!mona` and comparing.
 <p><br></p>

 1) Update proof of concept with new bad characters.